 There’s no other vacation spot quite like Las Vegas.
 But the trip to Las Vegas is part of the fun if you are driving.

 There’s plenty to see along the way, no matter where in the U.S. Southwest or West you are coming from.
-Below are some best bets for places to stop while driving to Las Vegas, from your friends at Sam & Ash Injury Law in Las Vegas and Newport Beach, CA.
+Below are some best bets for places to stop while driving to Las Vegas, from your friends at Sam & Ash Injury Law in Las Vegas.

 Los Angeles to Las Vegas Driving Stops

 Countless travelers have been made the 265-mile drive from Los Angeles across the desert into Vegas on I-15.
 You can make the trip in about 4 hours or so, or you could create some memories along the way.

 - Mormon Rocks.
 First, you want to get out of the city, but while you’re still in San Bernardino, check out the Mormon Rocks at the top of the Cajon Pass.
 They’re about a mile off of the interstate, but you can’t miss these large sandstone formations pushing up from the floor of the desert.
 There’s a visitor center and a one-mile loop trail at the Mormon Rocks fire station located on Highway 138 just west of I-15.